Professional, experienced wedding photography for State College, Central Pennsylvania and beyond.

 All of the images and digital negatives are yours to keep—you own the copyright.
 There are no hidden fees, no printing fees.

 You can print your photos yourself, or you can work with one of my partners for museum-quality mounting, matting and framing.
 You own the copyright, so it's your choice.
 If you do purchase prints from one of my partners, it's at my own wholesale cost, for example, an 8x10 is about $2.50.

 A typical day will include photos of preparations, details, the ceremony, a formal portrait session and candid photography at your reception.
-This will include a wide variety of artistic shots, action and candid photos from a number of perspectives.
 Your requests are also important to me, so I try to accomodate any reasonable request.

 Please note: I always give you every picture I take.
 I will sort out truly unsuitable images, such as those that fired by accident, but I will give you all of the photos in RAW format as well as JPEG.

 What separates most of the packages below is the number of fully retouched photos and processed photos.
 For the difference between the two, check this page.

 Need help with timelines, locations or anything else?
 I'm happy to share my experience and help you plan.

 You're not buying a bag of oranges here.
 The packages below are just suggestions that give you an idea of what combination of services merits which rate.
 If you have a specific budget in mind, tell me.
 If you want specific things that you don't see here, ask me.
 You want an album?
 We'll get you an album.
 You want aerial drones?
 We'll get the drones.
 Please don't think that these packages are in any way definitive.

 Do you have old family photos that you'd like to restore and display?
 Photo restoration will make those old photos look like new!
 Likewise, if you have cell phone pictures or other "less than perfect" shots that you would like to optimize, I can make sure they look their best.